Energy

 a.

-Explain how THREE of the following devices use energy, and explain
+Explain how THREE of the following devices use energy, and

-their energy conversions: toaster, greenhouse, lightbulb, bow drill,
+explain their energy conversions: toaster, greenhouse,

-cell phone, nuclear reactor, sauna, electric vehicles.
+lightbulb, bow drill, cell phone, nuclear reactor, sauna, or

 b.

-Construct a system that makes at least two energy conversions and
+Construct a system that makes at least two energy conversions

-explain this to your counselor.
+and explain this to your counselor.

 3.